wintercms/wn-user-plugin/README.md

 #### Notifications

 When a user is first activated -- either by registration, email confirmation or administrator approval -- they are sent a welcome email.
 To disable the welcome email, select "Do not send a notification" from the **Welcome mail template** dropdown.
-The default message template used is `rainlab.user::mail.welcome` and you can customize this by selecting **Mail > Mail Templates** from the settings menu.
+The default message template used is `winter.user::mail.welcome` and you can customize this by selecting **Mail > Mail Templates** from the settings menu.

-## Extended features

-For extra functionality, consider also installing the [User Plus+ plugin](http://octobercms.com/plugin/rainlab-userplus) (`RainLab.UserPlus`).

 ## Session component